43ndr1k/Digital-Text-Forensics/README.md

 **Mind:** The PDF-files are not included.

+Run the **Main** class in  package de.uni_leipzig.digital_text_forensics.preprocessing.
+This will
+- extract the PDF content and create corresponding XML-files and
+ - count how many times each article is quoted with a perl-script (_refCountScript.pl_) which started from within java.
-Run the **ConvertPdfXMLController** class in  package de.uni_leipzig.digital_text_forensics.preprocessing to extract the PDF content and create corresponding XML-files.
-To count how many times articles are quoted, run the _6UnitedComparer.pl_ script and merge the results using the _mergeRefCountsToXMLFiles_ method.
-Finally run **HeuristicTitleSearch** to correct meta-data whilst comparing the fullText-Element against a precompiled dataset.
+The results are merged into the existing XML-files using the _mergeRefCountsToXMLFiles_ method.
+- Finally **HeuristicTitleSearch** is run to correct meta-data whilst comparing the fullText-Element against a precompiled dataset.

-For more information on this read the [documentation](./Dokumentation/arbeit.pdf).
+For more detailled information on this read the [documentation](./Dokumentation/arbeit.pdf).

-This can be easily achieved running the **Main** class.

 #### Indexing
 Run the **XMLFileIndexer** class in the package de.uni_leipzig.digital_text_forensics.lucene.

 **Precondition:** Both the XML-files (&rightarrow; **xmlFiles**) and the original PDFs (&rightarrow; **pdfDocs**)  have to be present in the corresponding folders.

-_Proposal_  just move everything concerning preprocessing into one main-method.

 ### Email configuration